projectacrn/acrn-hypervisor/doc/tutorials/using_cat_on_up2.rst

 CAT Support on ACRN
 *******************

-As described at `Intel (R) 64 and IA-32 Architectures Software Developer’s Manual
+As described at `Intel (R) 64 and IA-32 Architectures Software Developer's Manual
 <https://software.intel.com/en-us/download/intel-64-and-ia-32-architectures-sdm-combined-volumes-3a-3b-3c-and-3d-system-programming-guide>`_,
 chapter 17.19, volume 3.
 There are 3 steps to use CAT: